Traap/git-client/README.md

 ### Git-Client
-This repository is used to validate the Git client tool in accordance FDA Quality Systems Regulation 820.70(i) Automated Processes.
+This repository is used to validate the Git client tool in accordance with FDA Quality Systems Regulation 820.70(i) Automated Processes.

 ### Supported Systems
-**git-client** has been tested with cygwin, linix, linux (mint), mingw32, and wsl.
+**git-client** has been tested with cygwin, linix, mingw32, and wsl.

 ### Prerequisites
 #### Applications